+Below we provide you with an insight on how to build roof trusses.
 A roof truss is a type of built-up structural member that can be used in place of a single girder or beam.
-Trusses are made from multiple straight members (generally made from wood or metal) arranged in triangles.
+Trusses are made from multiple straight timbers arranged in triangles.
 This design allows a truss to span a very long distance without intermediate support; they are preferable to large, heavy girders because of their low cost and easy implementation.

 A Fink Roof Truss showing Top Chords, Bottom Chords and Webs.

 The process of making or ‘building’ a roof truss all begins with the design.
 Our software enables us to design projects ranging from the very small to the very large and can incorporate multiple types of roof trusses with varying spans and truss shape configurations.

 Refer to our design page for more detail on the full process

 The best material for building trusses is stress graded TR26 grade timber which is exclusive to the Trussed Rafter Industry.
 You can find out more about why it’s all that we use on our timber page.

 Our designs will ensure that the trusses are capable of withstanding the expected loading for your structure, roof and is adequately supported at its bearing points.
 These calculations are suitable to provide for building control and negate the necessity of a structural engineer.

 The roof truss will have a horizontal bottom chord (sometimes called a tie) and two angled top chords that follow the roof line in a duo shaped roof structure.
 The top and bottom chords are connected by "web" members, which will be positioned to form triangles.
 Triangulation provides the basis for the strongest possible structure for supporting weight.